timothyvermeiren/brs5-energy/README.md

 * `dsmr.py`: collects **live information from the BE Fluvius meter**, through a USB adapter for the serial port.
   In our case, this relies on a Pi Zero connected to said USB adapter running [smartmeterBridge](https://github.com/legolasbo/smartmeterBridge), exposing it as a TCP/IP service.
 In turn, this module connects to _that_ TCP/IP service with `socket`.
 * `fusion_solar.py`: not currently used; but could be used to get solar panel information from the **Huawei Fusion Solar API**.
+* Data for solar production forecast is collected from https://forecast.solar/.
+As we're not doing this live but at a daily rate, this is implemented in `jobs.py` and called through `cron` instead of a separate module running as a service.

 ### Storing and Processing Data